Body-Positive? Positive Space?

 What Forms of Payment Do You Accept?

-Powerful Healing Arts accepts cash, check, major credit cards, and Flex Spending/Health Spending Accounts (FSA/HSA).
+Powerful Healing Arts accepts cash, check, major credit cards, ApplePay, and Flex Spending/Health Spending Accounts (FSA/HSA).
 Please discuss with your therapist if you would like to utilize other payment methods such as PayPal/Venmo (due at time of service).

 Please note: The return of a check issued to Powerful Healing Arts or any subsidiaries will result in the client paying the original cost of the check plus any additional fees that are incurred.